Neural Embeddings for Text: Evaluations

+The above datasets are diverse: besides paraphrased sentences, there are paraphrased questions (cestwc/quora), sentence simplifications (asset), related summaries created from the same text (summ-g and summ-r), and related text-summary pairs (text-summ-g and text-summ-r).
+In order to have a manageable numbers of triplets, for some known datasets we took subsets or only parts of them, as specified above.

+Tables \ref{tab:performance_by_triplets} and \ref{tab:performance_by_triplets_summ} contain the results of our evaluation.
+The result for 'text-summ-g' is uniquely sensitive to random seed and the count $wrong=44$ can shift up to $10$ units up or down.

+Here we considered normalized embeddings (or, equivalently, cosine as a measure of similarity).
+Having unnormalized embeddings from the models all-mpnet-base-v2, all-MiniLM-L6-v2 and LaBSE does not make a meaningful difference (Appendix \ref{Apx:NormalizationST}).

-The \textit{emb} column shows the kind of embeddings used.
-SGPT embeddings are in the first row for each dataset.
-Neural embeddings N are obtained using BERT-base-uncased model, from the layers listed in Section \ref{sec:Neural} and with masking segments $[(2,1),(1,1),(1,2),(1,3)]$ as described in Section \ref{sec:Neural}.
-We also show results for a simple concatenation of SGPT and neural embeddings: S+N. Naturally, the dimension of S+N embedding equals the sum of the dimensions of SGPT and N.
+The \textit{embedding} column shows the kind of embeddings used.
+Neural embeddings are obtained using the bert-base-uncased model, the layers listed in Section \ref{sec:Neural} and micro-tuning with the blueprints $[(2,1),(1,1),(1,2),(1,3)]$, 10 epochs and learning rate 0.01, as described in Section \ref{sec:Neural}.

 The \textit{error} column shows the fraction of 'broken' triplets $(A,B,C)$ - the triplets for which Eq.\ref{eq:triple_embs} is not satisfied.
-The total number of the triplets for each dataset is given in Table \ref{tab:dataset_size}.

-The number of triplets is large enough to have many broken triplets.
-For example, the lowest absolute number of errors we have is in dataset 'catasaurus': 1541 for neural embeddings and 1307 for SGPT.
-The next smallest is for dataset 'text-summ-g': 2185 for neural and 22771 for SGPT.
-Other numbers are of order $10^4 - 10^7$.
-The fraction of errors for the column 'error' can be obtained by two different aggregations: (1) the fraction calculated separately for each text $A$ and then averaged over all the texts $A$, and (2) the total number of the broken triplets divided by the total number of triplets.
-The difference is indistinguishable at the precision given in the \textit{error} column.

-The \textit{intersect} column shows the fraction of the broken triplets that the tested embeddings have in common with SGPT:
+The \textit{intersect} column $I$ shows the fraction of the broken triplets that the considered embeddings have in common with neural embeddings:

-Here $I$ is the intersect, $T_{sgpt}$ is a set of the triplets broken by SGPT embeddings, and $T_{neural}$ is a set of the triplets broken by the neural embeddings.
-The intersect is not listed for SGPT itself, since it equals $1$.
+Here $I$ is the intersect, $T_{emb}$ is a set of the triplets broken by the considered embeddings, and $T_{neural}$ is a set of the triplets broken by the neural embeddings.
+The intersect is not listed for the neural embeddings, for which it equals $1$.

-The \textit{same} column shows the average value of the scalar product $(E_A*E_B)$ over all the triplets, i.e. the average value of the product between embeddings of the texts which were labeled as semantically close (same labels).
-Similarly, the \textit{diff} column shows the average value of the scalar product $(E_A*E_C)$ over all the triplets, i.e. the average value of the product between embeddings of the texts which were labeled as semantically different (different labels).
+The \textit{same} column shows the average value of the scalar product $(E_A*E_B)$ over all the triplets, i.e. the average value of the product between embeddings of the texts which were selected as semantically close (same group).
+Similarly, the \textit{diff} column shows the average value of the scalar product $(E_A*E_C)$ over all the triplets, i.e. the average value of the product between embeddings of the texts which were selected as semantically different (different groups).